-The subject property has not been in agricultural production for decades.
-The soil on the subject property consists of 152A Drummer silty clay loam, and has an average LE of 100.
+The subject property has been a gas station with adjacent agricultural production for decades.
+The soil on the subject property consists of 152A Drummer silty clay loam and 154A Flanagan silt loam, and has an average LE of 100.

-The subject property was zoned B-3 Highway Business with the adoption of the Zoning Ordinance on October 10, 1973.
-The usual findings for a Special Use Permit regarding Best Prime Farmland only apply in CR, AG-1, and AG-2 districts, so the Board does not have to make findings regarding whether the proposed uses is "WELL SUITED OVERALL" and whether existing public infrastructure and services are available to support the proposed development.
+All four quadrants around the I-57 interchange at Monticello Road/CR 1000N/CH-18 are zoned either B-2, B-3, or B-4.
+The usual findings for a Special Use Permit regarding Best Prime Farmland only apply in CR, AG-1, and AG-2 districts, so the Board does not have to make findings regarding whether the proposed uses is WELL SUITED OVERALL, and whether existing public infrastructure and services are available to support the proposed development.